chandlersutherland/nlr_features/figure_generation/multi_tissue.md

 Intermediate processing steps are shown here, with all input files available for download from Zenodo.
-Figures can be recreated using just the numerical source data provided in `Source Data/Figure 4` and `/EV Figure 3`.
+Figures can be recreated using just the numerical source data provided in `Source Data/Figure 4`.

 ``` r
 library(tidyverse)